 These awards are all about honoring an outstanding group of leaders in the fight for economic equity and social justice.
 Each year we celebrate social justice heroes – both sung and unsung – who have dedicated their work and, in some cases, their lifetimes to change the lives of low-income people and people of color across the country.

 The Emerging Change Champion Award was established by the Center for Community Change and the Petra Foundation to recognize emerging or overlooked champions of change, who work to build power for greater social and economic justice in low income communities, specifically low income communities of color.
-Click here to nominate an up-and-coming leader in your community by June 3, 2016.
+The application for nominating potential Emerging Change Champions is now closed.

 Become A Sponsor